gsauthof/osjitter/README.md

-This repository contains OSjitter - a tool for measuring how much the operating system interrupts programs.
+This repository contains OSjitter and Pingpong.

+OSjitter is a tool for measuring how much the operating system interrupts programs.
 Such interruptions increase the latency of a program while the variation in latency is called jitter.